ucsb-cs48/w20/_lab/lab06.md

     * your next retro (45 minutes)
     * your next sprint planning meeting (at least 45 minutes).

-    Note that these should be at a time/place that your mentor can attend.
+    Note that the retro should be at a time/place that your mentor can attend.

     Record the time/place(s) on cards in the TO-DO column on your Kanban board.